|

 Your luggage is carried by bus for you from hotel to hotel so you only

-need a small back-pack to carry water, camera and extra clothing.
-You do
+need a small back-pack to carry water and extra clothing you may

 need comfortable hiking boots.
-A walking stick is helpful but you can
+A walking stick is helpful but you may

 How many people are in a group?

-We find the ideal number is 20.
+We find the ideal number is between 14 and 20.
 We have two guides and most days the

 group breaks into two sections, one faster, one walking at a slower pace